 Generally, a technical project manager (TPM) typically has a technical background, and a project manager (PM) doesn’t.
 Furthermore, this means a TPM’s expertise exists somewhere between hardware and software (or IT and engineering).

-To stay on track, this post is about how to use project management techniques tailored explicitly to digital initiatives, whether or not you’re a TPM or PM.
-So, from project planning and resource allocation to quality assurance and risk management, I’ll provide insights and practical tips to help you better manage a digital initiative.
+This post is about using project management techniques tailored explicitly to digital initiatives, whether you’re a TPM or PM.
+From project planning and resource allocation to quality assurance and risk management, I’ll provide insights and practical tips to help you better manage a digital initiative.

 No Technical Background?